steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 >
 > TensorFlow APIs are a sprawling mess.
 Keras mitigates that problem somewhat, but it’s a leaky abstraction.
 Debugging issues is hard if you don’t understand how things work behind the scenes.
 >
-> As an ex-Facebook engineer, I’m biased towards any open-source code Facebook releases, so I was eager to give PyTorch a try, and...
+> As an ex-Facebook engineer, I’m biased towards any open-source code Facebook releases, so I was eager to give PyTorch a try, and…
 >
 > PyTorch is a breath of fresh air.
 It’s much faster to start up than TensorFlow, which makes iterating on my network much more immediate and fun.
 It has a smaller API, and a simpler execution model.
 Unlike TensorFlow, it does not require you build a computation graph in advance and have no insight or influence in how it gets executed.
 It feels much more like regular programming, makes things easier to debug, and also enables more dynamic architectures (which I hope to use some day).